wp-plugins/ose-firewall/readme.txt

 == Description ==

-<b>MOST EPIC WORDPRESS SECURITY PLUGIN</b>
+= MOST EPIC WORDPRESS SECURITY PLUGIN =
 OSE Firewall‚Ñ¢ - A WordPress Security Plugin powered by <a href = "http://www.protect-website.com">ProWeb</a>.
 It protects your WordPress Website from attacks and hacking.
 The Built-in Scanner that identify any malicious codes, spam, virus, SQL injection attack, vulnerabilities.

-<b>New Features in v2.0</b>
+= New Features in v2.0 =
-*Manage IPs - blacklisting, whitelisting, and Monitoring IPs *Manage Rulesets - you can change the rule sets to that best fits for your website's requirements *Email Alert - choose different types of alert emails to receive when there’s an attack *Variables whitelisting functions - you can whitelist some variables in your website to enhance firewall in order to avoid false alerts.
+* Manage IPs - blacklisting, whitelisting, and Monitoring IPs
+* Manage Rulesets - you can change the rule sets to that best fits for your website's requirements
+* Email Alert - choose different types of alert emails to receive when there's an attack
+* Variables whitelisting functions - you can whitelist some variables in your website to enhance firewall in order to avoid false alerts.

-<b>Enhanced Features</b>
+= Enhanced Features =
-*Anti-Spam - Utilizing Blacklisting IPs in Stop Forum Spam *Block blacklisted methods - Trace, Delete, Track *Checks Malicious User Agent
+* Anti-Spam - Utilizing Blacklisting IPs in Stop Forum Spam
+* Block blacklisted methods - Trace, Delete, Track
+* Checks Malicious User Agent
-*Detect Directory Traversal
+* Detect Directory Traversal
-*Virus Scanning
+* Virus Scanning
-*Checks DoS Attacks
+* Checks DoS Attacks
-*Checks Javascript Injection
+* Checks Javascript Injection
-*Checks Direct File Inclusion
+* Checks Direct File Inclusion
-*Checks Remote File Inclusion
+* Checks Remote File Inclusion
-*Checks Database SQL Injection
+* Checks Database SQL Injection

-The plugin currently supports ENGLISH language ONLY, we’ll add new languages in the future.
+The plugin currently supports ENGLISH language ONLY, we'll add new languages in the future.

 == Installation ==